 in equity and cash flows for the years then ended and a summary of significant accounting policies and other explanatory information.

 Management’s Responsibility for the Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

 We believe that the audit evidence we have obtained in our audits is sufficient and appropriate to provide a basis for our audit opinion.